 Through the experience of performing arts, SBT has successfully instilled this sense of self-confidence and dignity, which is otherwise amiss in the lives of these children.
 Believing in the latent talent of every child, performing arts are used as the springboard to enable the journey of reflection, expression, and empowerment.

-While TAG member would religiously scout the railway station for street children, build a rapport, provide them with a glass of boiled milk and an egg, read the newspaper to them; the group realised that they were yet to penetrate beyond the layers of confidence and attitude.
+While TAG members would religiously scout the railway station for street children, build a rapport, provide them with a glass of boiled milk and an egg, and read the newspaper to them, the group realised that they were yet to penetrate beyond the layers of confidence and attitude.
 They felt somewhere they were unable to reach the 'child' in these children.
-That is when Nukkad was formed to use remedial drama as a therapy for the children to answer some of the issues that they had.
-Workshops for the first full-length play "Jivan Ki Gaadi" directed by Mr Barry John began in the middle of December 1989.
+That is when 'Nukkad' was formed to use remedial drama as a therapy for the children to answer some of the issues that they had.
+Workshops for the first full-length play "Jivan Ki Gaadi" directed by Mr. Barry John began in the middle of December 1989.

-As Mr Mohit Satyanand exclaims, "What happened thereon was phenomenal!"
+As Mr. Mohit Satyanand exclaims, "What happened thereon was phenomenal!"
 The stories of pain, abuse, insecurity and broken dreams just flowed at the workshop sessions at Triveni Kala Sangam.
 The play was a catharsis for the children.
 Built around their lives, they managed to sensitise the urbane youth about what happens on the streets through the play.
-The show was hosted at the venue, Sardar Patel School on 18th January 1990; JNU centre on 10th February 1990; Law Faculty, DU and IIC on 12th February 1990.
-What followed has been a long list of theatre productions, activities and camps for the children, where children have healed their wounds through the finer nuances of performing arts.
+The show was hosted at the venue, Sardar Patel School, on 18th January 1990, JNU centre on 10th February 1990, Law Faculty, DU, and IIC on 12th February 1990.
+What followed has been a long list of theatre productions, activities and camps for children where they have healed their wounds through the finer nuances of performing arts.

-'Art imitates nature' is a popular perception but sometimes the relationship is more mutual.
-Mrs Praveen Nair, Trustee SBT recalls, "With the film Salaam Bombay, we realized that there are many street children but their spirit of survival is their strength."
+"Art imitates nature" is a popular perception but sometimes the relationship is more mutual.
+Mrs. Praveen Nair, Trustee, SBT recalls, "With the film Salaam Bombay, we realised that there are many street children but their spirit of survival is their strength."
 Thus, over the past 25 years, the approach has always been to rely on the never-say-die spirit of the children.
 It has never taken the sympathetic or benevolent route to address children's issues.
-The SBT annual plays have been an important event where the children express themselves and showcase their talents and are looked forward to by everyone.
+The SBT annual plays have been an important event where the children express themselves, showcase their talents, and are looked forward to by everyone.